aalejandromr/systemTelusVoting/readme.md

 7- run the command, php artisan migrate

-8- query the script call system_voting_data.sql
+8- query the script called system_voting_data.sql

 9- run the command, php artisan key:generate

+10- run the command, php artisan serve to run the system

-10- Enjoy the system :)
+11- Enjoy the system :)